elixir-lang/elixir-lang.github.com/getting-started/structs.markdown

 Structs take the name of the module they're defined in.
 In the example above, we defined a struct named `User`.

-We can now create `User` structs by using a syntax similar to the one used to create maps (if you have defined the struct in a separate file, you can compile the file inside IEx before proceeding by running `c "file.exs"`; be aware you may get an error saying `the struct was not yet defined` if you try the below example in a file directly due to when definitions are resolved):
+We can now create `User` structs by using a syntax similar to the one used to create maps:

 ```elixir
 iex> %User{}